Commissioner Tampere Philharmonic

 DATA LIES CONSPIRACY LIES BLAME FEAR CONSPIRACY

-ACTION INSPIRATION WAR INPIRATION PEACE WAR PEACE UNITY UNITED HUMANITY
+ACTION INSPIRATION WAR INSPIRATION PEACE WAR PEACE UNITY UNITED HUMANITY

 This piece stands also as the most information-dense composition I have so far created, encompassing over 47,000 notes within a ten-minute span, averaging around 4,700 notes per minute and peaking at over 8,700 notes per minute.